decentralized-identity/sidetree/docs/Q-and-A.md

 _(@henkvancann)_

 ## What's the difference between Sidetree and blockchain?
-Lots.
-There are only a few similarities for the record:
+Lots, it's a totally different beast.
+There are only a few similarities, for the record:
+- THe tree-like structure of Side-tree resembles the Merkletree in which blockchain tend to store proofs of transactions (hashes)
+- Core Proof Files form the signature-chained backbone for the state lineages of all DIDs in the system.

 ## Why does Sidetree need a blockchain?
 _...when it has nodes in a network that could federatively establish consensus?_